-Make a habit of the brisk walk for half an hour, three times a week for good health and for longer life.
-This will increase your social connection and leads to more bonding as well.
-You may end up meeting someone whom you know or you may make new friendship.
+Make a habit of a brisk walk for half an hour, three times a week for good health and longer life.
+This will increase your social connection and lead to more bonding as well.
+Also, you may end up meeting someone whom you know or you may make new friends.
 This keeps your brain active and engaging.

-Scientists once believed that nothing could be done about the decreasing muscle mass associated with age.
-But, in 1990, a study was published by the August Krogh Institute in Denmark that showed there was one group of aging athletes who maintain the power and strength of men half their age - weight lifters.
+Scientists once believed that you can't do anything about the decreasing muscle mass associated with age.
+But, in 1990, a study was published by the August Krogh Institute in Denmark that showed there was one group of aging athletes who maintained the power and strength of men half their age - weight lifters.

 3. Have a Pet:

 The people who have a pet are less likely to be depressed as per the study conducted by the Journal of the American Geriatrics Society.
-A professor at the Ontario Veterinary College in Guelph, Cindy Adams, who is a specialist in human-animal bond found out that the positive health benefits generated from the fact that pets force the person in contact to focus on something else, other than themselves.
-It takes the mind off from the own pains and aches.
+A professor at the Ontario Veterinary College in Guelph, Cindy Adams, who is a specialist in human-animal bonds found out that the positive health benefits generate from the fact that pets force the person in contact to focus on something else other than themselves.
+This process takes the mind off from the persons' pains and aches.

 4. Take Additional Supplements in the Diet:

 Memory loss and dementia are associated with Vitamin B12 deficiency.
-So, it is important to make sure that you are getting adequate of it.
-Calcium intake is to be boosted to prevent osteoporosis.
-Colon cancer risk can be avoided by taking multi-vitamin containing folic acid daily.
+So, it is important to make sure that you are getting adequate of them.
+You have to boost Calcium intake to prevent osteoporosis.
+Colon cancer risk can be avoided by taking multi-vitamin tablets containing folic acid daily.

-I believe, a daily diet with nutrients is a must.
+I believe a daily diet with nutrients is a must.
 Along with that, old people should ensure to take supplements to get the left out nutrients in the diet.
-By doing this, old people feel energetic and cheerful.
+By doing so, old people feel energetic and cheerful.

 5. Always be Optimistic

-Be calm, face the facts of life boldly.
+Be calm and face the facts of life boldly.
 If complications arise, discuss with friends and relatives to lessen the problem.
-Taking tension is bad for health and is to be avoided.
+Taking tension is bad for health and should avoid that.

 Eating healthy foods at regular intervals is very important to have a good immune system.
-Maintaining healthy weight becomes easy with proper diet and regular exercise.
-Consume varieties of cereals, whole grains, fruits, nuts, and vegetables to get all kind of nutrients like vitamins, minerals, iron, carbohydrates, folates, fat etc that are important for the body.
+Maintaining a healthy weight becomes easy with proper diet and regular exercise.
+Consume varieties of cereals, whole grains, fruits, nuts, and vegetables to get all kinds of nutrients like vitamins, minerals, iron, carbohydrates, folates, fat, etc. thatare important for the body.

 Spending on food should not be considered as a luxury.
 It is a necessity.
 By eating healthy foods, you can save money that otherwise would have been spent for the doctor to cure your health problem.
 Eat more fish that is rich in omega-3 fatty acid which is good for the body.

-Don't cultivate smoking habit.
+Don't cultivate a smoking habit.
 Even if you are a smoker, try to quit smoking.
-Your general health and lifespan improve if you stop smoking.
+Your general health and lifespan will improve if you stop smoking.

 7. Involve in More Social Activities:

-Going to clubs, playing cards or playing a chess game in a group keeps the mind engaged and makes you cheerful.
-For the time being, you will forget about the pains and body ache you have.
+Going to clubs, playing cards, or playing a chess game in a group keeps the mind engaged and makes you cheerful.
+For the time being, you will forget about the pains and body aches you have.
 Mingle with same age people, make sure that you are not lonely for a long time.

 8. Get Satisfaction By Helping Others: